svanderburg/dysnomia/README.md

     set -e
     set -o pipefail

-    # Activation script that simply echos the service thats being activated or
+    # Dysnomia module that simply echos the activity that is being executed.
-    # deactivated

     case "$1" in
         # Executes all steps necessary to activate a service.
 It returns a zero